OpenTTD-JPplus/JPplusPrivate/README.md

-# JP+Major Private Companies
+# JP+ Private Companies
-JP+Major Private Companies is a NewGRF for OpenTTD, bringing trains of the largest Japanese private companies to the game.<br>
+JP+ Private Companies is a NewGRF for OpenTTD, bringing trains of the largest Japanese private companies to the game.<br>
 A sister set to 🚋[JP+ Multiple units](https://github.com/Tintinfan/JPplusSet), 🚂[JP+ Engines & Wagons](https://github.com/EmperorJake/JPengines) and 🚅[JP+ Shinkansen](https://github.com/KeepinItRail/JPplusShinkansen)

 ## Provide a feedback:<br>